GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 ## Connecting an ESP32 to Cloud IoT Core

 The mqtt_task function sets up the parameters needed to connect to the cloud.
-It uses the private key created earlier in iotc_connect_private_key_data.
+It uses the private key created earlier in `iotc_connect_private_key_data`.
 The data is applied to create the jwt to connect to IoT Core, as highlighted in the following code.

 ```c
 iotc_crypto_key_data_t iotc_connect_private_key_data;